cabforum/cabforum.org/content/posts/2018/2018-09-14-ballot-sc6-revocation-timeline-extension.md

 The following motion has been proposed by Wayne Thayer of Mozilla and endorsed by Tim Hollebeek of DigiCert and Dimitris Zacharopoulos of Harica.

-— MOTION BEGINS —This ballot modifies the “Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates” as follows, based on Version 1.6.0:
+- MOTION BEGINS -This ballot modifies the “Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates” as follows, based on Version 1.6.0:

-** Modify the definition of Key Compromise as follows:**
-Key Compromise: A Private Key is said to be compromised if its value has been disclosed to an unauthorized person or an unauthorized person has had access to it.
+\*\* Modify the definition of Key Compromise as follows: \*\* Key Compromise: A Private Key is said to be compromised if its value has been disclosed to an unauthorized person or an unauthorized person has had access to it.

-** Modify Section 4.9.1 to read as follows:**
+\*\* Modify Section 4.9.1 to read as follows: \*\*

 **4.9.1.1 Reasons for Revoking a Subscriber Certificate**